pedro-psb/pulp-oci-images/staging_docs/admin/tutorials/quickstart.md

 3. Local [deployment with multiple containers using podman or docker compose](
    #podman-or-docker-compose).

-In all cases, after deployment see[what to do after the quickstart](
+In all cases, after deployment see
-#what-to-do-after-the-quickstart) to start using your installation.
+[what to do after the quickstart](#what-to-do-after-the-quickstart) to start using your installation.

 ## Single Container

 This deployment is a 2-step process:

 1. [Creating persistent directories and settings](#create-the-directories-and-settings).
 2. [Starting the container](#starting-the-container)